Vantage loaf

-A vantage loaf (first recorded in 1612) is the thirteenth loaf of a baker's dozen.—a loaf of bread which is to the buyer's advantage, being in addition to the number ordered.
+A vantage loaf or vantage of bread is the thirteenth loaf of a baker's dozen, a loaf of bread which is to the buyer's advantage, being in addition to the number ordered.

 The 13th-century English law governing trade in bread and ale, known as the Assize of Bread and Ale, imposed severe punishment for short measure.
 This could be a fine, destruction of the baker's oven, or even the pillory.
 To protect themselves, bakers would add a small piece of bread to each order, called the "in-bread", to ensure they could not be accused of short measure.
 For large orders of 12 loaves, this would be a whole extra loaf.

-In years of good harvest a baker could be making more bread than could be sold from the shop.
-Extra bread was sold on to middlemen or "hucksters", who would sell it in the streets.
-Since the price of bread was fixed by law, a huckster would make a profit by selling on the extra 13th loaf, which was the vantage loaf.
+In years of good harvest, a baker could be making more bread than could be sold from the shop.
+Extra bread was then sold on to middlemen or "hucksters", who would resell it in the streets.
+Since the price of bread was fixed by law (again by the Assize of Bread and Ale), this was advantageous for both parties: the baker would manage to sell the surplus bread to the huckster, and the huckster would in turn make a profit by selling the vantage loaf, the 13th loaf gotten free.

+Origin

+The term appears in Randle Cotgrave's A Dictionarie of the French and English Tongues (1611), translated from the old French "trezain":